-The first thing we want to do before we dive deep into the subject is understand what Bitcoin trading is, and how is it different from investing in Bitcoin.
+The first thing we want to do before we dive deep into the subject is to understand what Bitcoin trading is, and how it is different from investing in Bitcoin.

 When people invest in Bitcoin, it usually means that they are buying Bitcoin for the long term.
-In other words, they believe that the price will ultimately rise, regardless of the ups and down that occur along the way.
-Usually, people invest in Bitcoin because they believe in the technology, ideology, or team behind the currency.
+In other words, they believe that the price will ultimately rise, regardless of the ups and downs that may occur along the way.
+Usually, people invest in Bitcoin because they believe in the technology, ideology, or developers behind the currency.

 Bitcoin traders, on the other hand, buy and sell Bitcoin in the short term, whenever they think a profit can be made.
 Unlike investors, traders view Bitcoin as an instrument for making profits.
 Sometimes, they don’t even bother to study the technology or the ideology behind the product they’re trading.

-While all traders want the same thing, they practice different methods to get it.
+While all traders want the same thing – profit – they practice different methods to generate it.
 Let’s review some examples of popular trading types:

-Day trading: This method involves conducting multiple trades throughout the day, and trying to profit from short-term price movements.
-Day traders spend a lot of time staring at computer screens, and they usually just close all of their trades by the end of each day.
+This method involves conducting multiple trades throughout the day and trying to profit from short-term price movements.
+Day traders spend a lot of time staring at computer screens, and they usually close all of their trades by the end of each day.

-People follow two main methodologies when they analyze Bitcoins (or anything else the want to trade, for that matter): fundamental analysis and technical analysis.
+People follow two main methodologies when they analyze Bitcoin (or anything else they want to trade, for that matter) – fundamental analysis and technical analysis.

-Tries to predict the price by looking at the big picture.
+Fundamental analysis is used to predict the price by looking at the bigger picture.
 In Bitcoin, for example, fundamental analysis evaluates Bitcoin’s industry, news about the currency, technical developments of Bitcoin (such as the lightning network), regulations around the world, and any other news or issues that can affect the success of Bitcoin.

-This methodology looks at Bitcoin’s value as a technology (regardless of the current price) and at relevant outside forces, in order to determine what will happen to the price.
+This methodology looks at Bitcoin’s value as a technology (regardless of the current price) whilst considering relevant outside forces, in order to determine what will happen to the price.
 For example, if China suddenly decides to ban Bitcoin, this analysis will predict a probable price drop.

-The core assumption behind Technical analysis is thus: Regardless of what’s currently happening in the world, price movements speak for themselves, and tell some sort of a story that helps you predict what will happen next.
+The core assumption behind technical analysis is this: Regardless of what’s currently happening in the world, price movements speak for themselves and tell some sort of a story that helps you predict what will happen next.